6 Menopause Skin Changes And How To Deal With Them

 For different AHA acids products, you can read our post on the best glycolic acid body lotions as well as our review on Glytone Facial Cleanser and c.booth derma M 36 Glycolic Acid Skin Resurfacing Solution.

 Also, one of my favourite aha acid face masks is Pai Copaiba AHA mask made especially even for the most sensitive types of skin.
 It works great to clear the skin, brighten it and make it feel vibrant.

-Other products that help fight dry skin are natural oils with deep conditioning and nourishing properties.
+Other products that help fight dry skin are hyaluronic acid serums and natural oils with deep conditioning and nourishing properties.
 One of my favorites is Castor oil, Rosehip Oil and Argan Oil but there is also a number of other very effective natural oils for dry skin such as Tamanu Oil, Marula Oil and Avocado Oil.